KillandioDantas/KillandioDantas/README.md

 I'm always open to exchanging ideas, learning from other developers, and collaborating on interesting projects.

-For now, the best way to follow my work is here on GitHub.
+For now, you can follow my work here on GitHub.

 ---